Avoid These Common Mistakes in PDF Accessibility and Remediation

 2. Not Using Clear Headings

-Missing or inconsistent headings cause difficulty for readers to follow the flow of ideas.
-Tables also become an incomprehensible jumble of data and numbers without proper headers.
-The clear organization lends visual appeal to your PDF and ensures equal access to information.
+Missing or inconsistent headings make it difficult for readers to follow the flow of ideas.
+Without proper headers, tables also become an incomprehensible jumble of data and numbers.
+Clear organization lends visual appeal to your PDF and ensures equal access to information.

 An organized and consistent hierarchy, where H1 denotes the main title, H2 denotes main sections, and H3 denotes subsections, allows assistive technologies to announce headings and context accurately.
 Proper headings and well-defined tables are cornerstones of accessible PDFs that pave the way for a smooth and inclusive reading experience.